wrattler/wrattler-design/data-store/data-store.md

 structure.
 Then the type provider will provide a value of type real to the programmer on any valid input.
 Now suppose that some novel data contains an integer where the float is expected.
-That is, in some sense, not a problem: an integer can be treated as a real, or rather, an integer *is* a real.
-Thus there is a notion of “specialisation” of types that allows the novel input to differ from the examples in a sensible way.
+That is, in some sense, not a problem: an integer can be treated as a real; or, rather, an integer *is* a real.
+Thus there is a notion of “specialisation” of types that allows the novel input to be a “more particular version” of the expected input.

-Another example here is the product type.
+As another example, consider an inferred product type, `X * Y`.
+The programmer is expecting a pair, `(x, y)`, where `x` is of type `X` and `y` of type `Y`.
+Now suppose that